nyftyj/ttt-vs-ai/README.md

 - 2D matrix vs 1D board state
 - useState vs useReducer: use useReducer hook if too many states are mingling with each other.
 If states do not mingle, keeping track of them in separate useState hooks makes sense.

+- When to create custom React Hooks?
+Custom hooks of React enables us to extract complex logic into reusable functions that can be shared across our application.
+I created extracted the logic to validate form inputs into a custom hook, useForm, in case in the future we may want to validate form components else where.
+I did not make a useGame custom react hook because I don't foresee any the game logic being reused else where in this TicTacToe app.

 ## Things considered when choosing between Bootstramp (B) vs MaterialUI (M)